Moi-University-Bioinformatics-Hub/Bioinfo-workshops/README.md

 ## Who should attend?

-The workshop Moi University students who are interested in learning Bioinformatics skills.
+The workshop targets Moi University students who are interested in learning Bioinformatics skills.

 ## Training topics